Channel Islands: Media

-The Channel Islands are served by a number of local radio services - BBC Radio Jersey and BBC Radio Guernsey, Channel 103 and Island FM - as well as regional television news opt-outs from BBC Channel Islands and ITV Channel Television.
+The Channel Islands are served by a number of local radio services – BBC Radio Jersey and BBC Radio Guernsey, Channel 103 and Island FM – as well as regional television news opt-outs from BBC Channel Islands and ITV Channel Television.

 On 1 August 2021, DAB+ digital radio became available for the first time, introducing new stations like the local Bailiwick Radio and Soleil Radio, and UK-wide services like Capital, Heart, and Times Radio.

-There are two broadcast transmitters serving Jersey - at Frémont Point and Les Platons - as well as one at Les Touillets in Guernsey and a relay in Alderney.
+There are two broadcast transmitters serving Jersey – at Fremont Point and Les Platons – as well as one at Les Touillets in Guernsey and a relay in Alderney.

 There are several local newspapers including the Guernsey Press and the Jersey Evening Post and magazines.

 Telephone

 Jersey always operated its own telephone services independently of Britain's national system, Guernsey established its own telephone service in 1968.
 Both islands still form part of the British telephone numbering plan, but Ofcom on the mainlines does not have responsibility for telecommunications regulatory and licensing issues on the islands.
 It is responsible for wireless telegraphy licensing throughout the islands, and by agreement, for broadcasting regulation in the two large islands only.
 Submarine cables connect the various islands and provide connectivity with England and France.